nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 We added the infrastructure for plugging some initial checks on external services availability *before* starting the runtime.
 The first use case is to add a check for MongoDB  or PostgreSQL availability, when the MongoDB or PostgreSQL template is used.
 In case it is not available, the nuxeo-launcher is interrupted.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-21532](https://jira.nuxeo.com/browse/NXP-21532).

+#### Better error message on invalid class in extension point contribution {{since '9.3'}}

+When a contribution to the runtime expects a class name, and the effective contribution does not refer to a class, runtime exception has been made clearer and there is a warning at startup.
+Ex: "Failed to load contributions for component service:org.nuxeo.ecm.core.cache.config.bad"

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22797](https://jira.nuxeo.com/browse/NXP-22797).

 #### Test @PartialDeploy Annotation  {{since '9.1'}}